 Experts on the Bank of England's Monetary Policy Committee differ both in terms of preferences and private forecasts.
 A committee of internal Bank members significantly outperforms an individual because of information pooling, but both large committees and those that add externals appear to add little value.

-Organizational Economics / IO / Firm Dynamics
+Organizational Economics and Firm Dynamics

 Remote Work across Jobs, Companies, and Space

-(with Peter Lambert, Nick Bloom, Steven Davis, Raffaella Sadun, and Bledi Taska)
+with Peter Lambert, Nick Bloom, Steven Davis, Raffaella Sadun, and Bledi Taska

 We use a large language model trained on tens of thousands of human labels to measure remote and hybrid work adoption with unprecedented granularity.
 We document large heterogeneity in adoption across narrow occupation categories, cities, and firms.